BedirK/Portfolio-Projects/Customer Segmentation/RFM Analysis End-to-End/FLO/README.md

    1. Examine the recency, frequency, and monetary averages of the segments.
    2. With the help of RFM analysis, find the customers in the relevant profile for 2 cases;

         i.
-FLO includes a new women's shoe brand.
-The product prices of the brand it includes are above the general customer preferences.
-For this reason, customers in the profile who will be interested in the promotion of the brand and product sales are requested to be contacted privately.
-Those who shop from their loyal customers (champions, loyal_customers), on average over 250 TL and from the women category, are the customers to contact privately
+FLO is incorporating a new women's shoe brand.
+The product prices of the brand are above the general customer preferences.
+For this reason, it is requested to contact customers who will be interested in the promotion of the brand and product sales.
+The definition of this profile is as follows; loyal customers (champions, loyal_customers) with an average of over 250 TL and shopping in the women's category.

         ii.
-Up to 40% discount is planned for Men's and Children's products.
-It is aimed to specifically target customers who are good in the past, but who have not shopped for a long time, who are interested in the categories related to this discount, who should not be lost, who are asleep, and new customers.
+Discounts of up to 40% are planned for men's and children's products.
+This discount is aimed at customers who have been good customers in the past, but have not been shopping for a long time, as well as new customers.